 The East Bay biotech cluster — Genentech in South San Francisco, the broader Emeryville and Berkeley research base, the recurring Bay-cross dispatch into the South San Francisco corporate parks — adds a fourth structural segment that no other US metro replicates.
 The combined effect is a market where no single operator delivers full coverage and where the layered vendor stack has become the structural norm rather than the program-design recommendation.

-This index profiles nine operators ranked by their structural position in the Bay Area corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Bay Area corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
-It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, and structural alignment with the Bay Area’s hybrid app-and-retainer freight pattern.
+It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, published-rate transparency, and structural alignment with the Bay Area’s hybrid app-and-retainer freight pattern.

 Why San Francisco is structurally different from the other US corporate-ground markets